akkocah/aws-devops-workshop/aws/hands-on/README.md

 # AWS Hands-on Trainings

 This workshop repository contains hands-on training, about AWS services
+---

+** Please do not forget to terminate instances and services like Load Balancer **

 List of hands-on trainings within AWS workshop as follows;